slint-ui/slint/docs/langref.md

 The value of properties are an expression (see later).
-You can access properties in these expression, and the bindings are automatically re-evaluated if the property changes.
+You can access properties in these expression, and the bindings are automatically re-evaluated if any of the accessed properties change.

 ```60
 Example := Rectangle {